brucou/-rxcc-state/README.md

 create a stream transducer, which translates an input stream into an output stream.

 ## General concepts
-Our state transducer is an object which encapsulates state, exposes a function by which input is received.
+Our state transducer is an object which encapsulates state, and exposes a function by which input is received.
 That function, based on the transducer's encapsulated state and configuration, and the received input produces two things :

 - a list of updates to apply internally to the extended state